-PAACT has finished putting together suggested resources for the FYS and Colloquia.
+PACCT has suggested resources for the Honors First Year Seminar and Colloquia.
 They’ve articulated specific concerns and specific requests and have compiled very helpful resources that they, as students, feel will resonate well with other Honors students.
 See the proposal in Shared Resources for Honors Teaching folder.

-This is the first significant accomplishment of the group that began meeting in July, which also includes providing input into our admissions questions for next year, informing strategic planning, building relationships with other groups including MOSAIC within Honors, initiating a call for the Faculty Senate to review how departments fulfill the ethics component of Gen Ed, and volunteering to help recruit a diverse Honors student body, not to mention the work they have done to become a well-functioning committee.
+This is the first significant accomplishment of the group that began meeting in July 2020, which also includes providing input into our admissions questions, informing strategic planning, building relationships with other groups including MOSAIC within Honors, initiating a call for the Faculty Senate to review how departments fulfill the ethics component of Gen Ed, and volunteering to help recruit a diverse Honors student body.

 Although initially focused on the first year courses, I would appreciate it if faculty would take a look and consider how you might incorporate some of the issues or resources they have identified–specific resources are offered beginning on page 4.
 I would particularly like to amplify this request: